lukaszmojek/LoreLeaf/README.md

 # LoreLeaf

-What you would call a ebook reading app.
+What you would call an ebook reading app.
 But better.
 'Loreful' if you will.

 ![LoreLeaf_logo](./assets/logo_320.jpeg)

+---

 ## The why